 For when you need a short break from the Metro

 (SPOT.ph) It’s always a good idea to take a break from the concrete jungle and say hello to a more scenic environment even just for the weekend.
 For most of us, Tagaytay is the easiest choice—it’s not too far, the view is amazing, and the food options are just endless!
 In fact, narrowing down a list of restaurants to try in Tagaytay is no easy task as it boasts a wealth of memorable dining experiences.
-But if you and your food buddies are looking for something new to try or you simply want to discover a hidden gem, here’s a list to get you started.
+But if you and your food buddies are looking for something new to try or you simply want to discover a hidden gem, we've rounded up places to get you started.

 Café Voi La

 Every corner of Café Voi La is simply picture-perfect.
 The owner is a globe-trotter and it’s evident in the café’s interiors—from oriental pieces and Asian ornaments hanging on the walls, to a beautiful collection of jars and tea cups from different parts of the world.
 While it sounds French, the name actually came from a Vietnamese word “boi la” which means “to cook with leaves.”
 It has an Asian fusion menu featuring dishes like Chicken Satay (P395) and Massaman Back Ribs (P695), which you can pair with their refreshing drinks like the Vietnamese Iced Coffee (P175) that uses coconut milk.

 Café Voi La is at Crosswinds, Tagaytay City.